McFizh/smad/README.md

 `docker build -t smad:latest -f docker/Dockerfile .`

-Run image (note. using port number below 389 requires root privileges, so feel free to use some other port number):
+Run image.
+Note that using port number below 1024 requires root privileges, and since this container doesn't use root user, the port is by default set to 1389:

-`docker run --rm -p 389:389 smad:latest`
+`docker run --rm -p 389:1389 smad:latest`

 ## LDAP queries